Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-orandxor/ethics_questions.md

 	The other three would suffer.
 	Particularly if there is a bounty system.
 	A penalty of non-informed change of allegence.
 Would be helpful.
+	Also an increase of save of face behavior would likely be observed